BenjaminDbb/adsinspire/README.md

 Download the [latest release](https://github.com/TuahZh/adsinspire/releases/) and open it (from the Finder or from Alfred) to import it in Alfred.

+To use ADS in app search, you need to get the API token from [ADS](https://ui.adsabs.harvard.edu/#user/settings/token), and use `ads setting` to set API token.

 Usage
 -----